Bobby12123/lua/README.md

 			end
 		end

-		local phrases = {"✔️Best Script Out On Roblox SkyHax For Phantom Forces ✔️ Look Up On Youtube SkyHax For The Script ",}
+		local phrases = {"✔️Best Script Out On Roblox SkyHax For Phantom Forces ✔️ Look Up On Youtube SkyHax For The Script,✔️Best Script Out On Roblox SkyHax For Phantom Forces ✔️ Look Up On Youtube SkyHax For The Script,✔️Best Script Out On Roblox SkyHax For Phantom Forces ✔️ Look Up On Youtube SkyHax For The Script,✔️Best Script Out On Roblox SkyHax For Phantom Forces ✔️ Look Up On Youtube SkyHax For The Script,✔️Best Script Out On Roblox SkyHax For Phantom Forces ✔️ Look Up On Youtube SkyHax For The Script,✔️Best Script Out On Roblox SkyHax For Phantom Forces ✔️ Look Up On Youtube SkyHax For The Script,✔️Best Script Out On Roblox SkyHax For Phantom Forces ✔️ Look Up On Youtube SkyHax For The Script,✔️Best Script Out On Roblox SkyHax For Phantom Forces ✔️ Look Up On Youtube SkyHax For The Script,✔️Best Script Out On Roblox SkyHax For Phantom Forces ✔️ Look Up On Youtube SkyHax For The Script,✔️Best Script Out On Roblox SkyHax For Phantom Forces ✔️ Look Up On Youtube SkyHax For The Script ",}

 		while true do
 			local sleep = math.random(1, 2)